 During the British Administration, the level rose to Middle School in many places, in 1946 middle school were opened which provided more access for students to continue their education beyond their elementary education in Eritrea.
 Mr Isaac Tewlde Medhin was also one of the active members in the establishment of Middle School in Asmara.

-Before the opening of the middle schools, students after completing their elementary education had to move to Ethiopia for the middle and secondary schooling.
 The table below shows some of the first group of candidates who passed the entrance examination for the middle school.
 (Taye, 1991:page 50).

 Table 1 : The First Group of Middle School Candidates